gshanbhag525/Citizen-Reporter/README.md

 # Citizen-Reporter
-a social initiative against Potholes and Garbage
+Created in a Hackathon called ACELATHON for a social initiative against Potholes and Garbage

 This Repository shows you how to run an image classification model to classify garbage and potholes.
 There are 3 directories :